 To apply for a job with us

-If you apply for a job within the Examiner Group, you may provide us with certain personal information about yourself.
+If you apply for a job within The Irish Times Group, you may provide us with certain personal information about yourself.
 We will use this information for the purpose of processing and responding to your application, to assess your suitability as a potential candidate and for current and future career opportunities.

 To attend one of our events